minprog/uva-prog-ink/30 Project/10 Assignment/10 Reading.md

 * During the *first lab session* you will create a design document that, er, documents all design decisions you can come up with.
 * At the *end of the first week*, you will have finished a beta version of your game.
-* At the *end of the second week*, you will have finished a beta version of your game.
+* At the *end of the second week*, you will have finished the final version of your game.

 Need some help?
 Try the [Pygame.event Reference](http://www.pygame.org/docs/ref/event.html) (a list of possible event types and their attributes).